Qualitative as Method

 In this way, sampling is aimed at insight about the phenomenon, not empirical generalisation from a sample to a population.****

-Qualitative’s Formative Objectives
+Formative Objectives of Qualitative Research

-Depth Not Breadth
+Depth, Not Breadth

-Behavior Not Cognitivism
+Behaviour, Not Cognitivism

-Exploration Not Determinism
+Exploration, Not Determinism

 Qualitative Measurement